Mingzuyu-Pan/ROH_phenotype_simulation/README.md

 # README

-This is README for manuscript ***The influence of demographic history and genetic architecture on complex traits via runs of homozygosity*** by Mingzuyu Pan and Zachary A Szpiech.
+This is README for manuscript ***The influence of demographic history and genetic architecture on complex traits via runs of homozygosity*** by Mingzuyu Pan and Zachary A Szpiech (https://www.biorxiv.org/content/10.64898/2025.12.17.694908v2).
 The purpose of this README is to describe the complete simulation and analysis workflow involved in the manuscript.
 If you have questions, please contact Mingzuyu (mzp5919@psu.edu).

 ## Directory Organization